 In the case of one-to-many connections the receive operation may be restricted to a certain communication partner.
-This restriction shall be denoted using the from keyword.
+This restriction shall be denoted using the from keyword followed by a specification of an address or component reference, a list of address or component references or any component.